franpanteli/11--Relational-Databases-Nano-Castle-Project/ReadMe.md

 ## Constructing a Castle With Nano
 ### Problem Solving
 For this project, I completed 40 Nano lessons in a Gitpod environment.
-This produced a shell file ([castle.sh](https://github.com/franpanteli/Relational-Databases-Nano-Castle-Project/blob/main/castle.sh)), which contained a castle.
+This produced a shell file ([castle.sh](https://github.com/franpanteli/Relational-Databases-Nano-Castle-Project/blob/main/castle.sh)), containing a castle.
 This castle was produced and edited using Nano in a Bash terminal in 40 increments.
 Full notes on the task brief for this are [here](https://github.com/franpanteli/Relational-Databases-Nano-Castle-Project/blob/main/1%20project-task-notes.txt), and comprehensive notes from the castle 'construction' process with Nano are [here](https://github.com/franpanteli/Relational-Databases-Nano-Castle-Project/blob/main/2%20relational-databases-nano-castle-project-course-notes.txt).
 These notes include instructions for running the project Bash file.

 ### Project Output
 This is the contents of the project shell file: